5 Tips for Overcoming Codependency for Mutual Recovery

 5. Sever Ties

-Unfortunately, there is a point where no matter how much work on yourself you do, you have to sever ties with the person that is hurting you.
-When someone is using you and you bring it to their attention, they should be willing to stop.
+Unfortunately, there is a point when no matter how much work on yourself you do, you have to sever ties with the person who is hurting you.
+When someone is using you, and you bring it to their attention, they should be willing to stop.
 This is not always the case.
-In some instances, staying in the relationship is so detrimental to your health and self esteem you have to leave it.
+In some instances, staying in the relationship is so detrimental to your health and self-esteem that you have to leave it.
 When you recognize this, it is time to leave the relationship.

 Regardless of the reasons why you are in a codependent relationship, it is important to know that there is help.
 Many people cannot overcome codependence on their own.
 They need the help of others.
 Since a codependent person is normally, a giver this is difficult for them.
 Learning how to ask for help when you need it is a very important part of overcoming codependency.